NickLombardo2/LEGO_DATASET_Analysis/README.md

 rename() columns of DataFrames

-create a line chart with two separate axes to visualise data that have different scales.
+create a line chart with two separate axes to visualize data that have different scales.

 create a scatter plot in Matplotlib